 The Kolleg regularly organizes conferences and workshops.
 Our focal point of the year is the Annual Conference, usually held in Jena, which assembles a large group of international scholars.
 Smaller workshops and scholarly conferences organised jointly with partner institutions are held both in Jena and elsewhere.
 As a matter of course, the Kolleg and its community are present at international gatherings such as ASEEES conventions or the Deutsche Historikertag.

-Conferences 14. - 15.
-June 2018
+14. - 15.
+September 2018

 Revolution from Within.
 Experts, Managers and Technocrats in the Long Transformation of 1989